 We are happy to provide qualified patients with an in-house payment plan.
 Make monthly payments and spread out the cost over time.
 Not based on credit.
 Call our office or contact us via chat or our online form for more information.

 Your comfort is our top priority.
 We understand that anxiety can be a major barrier to receiving the treatment you need.
-We offer nitrous oxide, IV conscious and full IV unconscious sedation options.
+We offer all the traditional options plus a few more advanced like full sedation (sleep dentistry).

 Unfortunately, we are not accepting SoonerCare patients at this time.